simeonadda/netflix-cliques-frontend/README.md

 # Netflix Cliques Frontend

 This is the frontend repository.
+The backend is linked [here](github.com/simeonadda/netflix-cliques-backend).

 ## Project Description